patternfly/patternfly-elements/elements/pfe-navigation/README.md

 ### CSS Variables

- - `--pfe-navigation--Height--actual`: when pfe-navigation initializes, it will create a global (on `body`) CSS variable that contains the height of the pfe-navigation item.
-The primary uses for this is calculating the offset for anchor links, and for positioning a sticky sub-header below the pfe-navigation.
-Note that multiple pfe-navigation elements will write the same variable
+ - `--pfe-navigation--Height--actual`: When `pfe-navigation` initializes, it will create a global (on `body`) CSS variable that contains the height of the `pfe-navigation` element.
+Possible uses include calculating the offset for anchor links or positioning a sticky sub-header below the `pfe-navigation`.
+Note that multiple `pfe-navigation` elements will write the same variable.

 ---